Topics Map > GBIT Service Desk Services > Applications

 macOS - Remote File Access using Cyberduck

-This document covers how to use Cyberduck to transfer files to and from a campus webdav-enabled network share.
+This document details how to use Cyberduck to transfer files to and from a campus webdav-enabled network share.

-***Faculty and staff accessing network drives should use VPN and map their network drives.
-See the KBs below.***
+***NOTE: Faculty and staff accessing network drives should use VPN and map their network drives.***

 1. Download Cyberduck from http://cyberduck.io/.